joexu22/llama2-finetune/README.md

 **Discuss B4 Implementation**
 ![Engineering Meme](assets/SwingEngineering.webp)

 #### Data Processing

+  - aquire datasets from kaggle
-  - code in data_processing folder right now
+  - random code in data_processing
+    - Use GTP4 to do data formatting work
   - create .env with OPENAI_API_KEY=...
-  - looking to upload this dataset into huggingface
+  - alternatively, upload/pull datasets into/from huggingface

 #### Fine-Tune Framework for Pipeline